Behavioral Health Adult Felony Therapeutic Courts

 Therapeutic Drug Court

-Superior Court's Therapeutic Drug Court is in its 20th year.
-This program, Superior Court's "pocket of excellence," as it is described in the Blueprint for Reform, continues to respond to the needs of its clients and the community through its use of Evidence-Based Practices (EBP) and health care reimbursements via the Affordable Care Act.
+Superior Court's Therapeutic Drug Court has been in existence for over 20 years.
+This program, Superior Court's "pocket of excellence," as it is described in the Blueprint for Reform, continues to respond to the needs of its clients and the community through its use of Evidence-Based Practices (EBP).

 Felony Mental Health Court

 The Felony Mental Health Court opened its docket in December, 2013, after extensive collaborative efforts involving representatives from Prosecuting Attorney, Public Defender, Department of Corrections and a community-based substance abuse/mental health treatment agency.
-This program reached full capacity in May and is now serving 14 participants.
-The program is deliberately small in order to ensure individualized treatment for every participant.
+This program has continued to grow, now serving close to fifty participants.

 If you have any questions regarding the possibility of being eligible for any of the Behavioral Health Adult Felony Therapeutic Court programs, you must first and foremost talk to your currently-assigned defense attorney about your interest in the program.
 Once you have discussed this with your attorney, that person will need to discuss it with the assigned prosecuting attorney on your case, who ultimately makes the decision whether you can be referred to the program.